In college, I used to think creating something meaningful in tech required superhero-level intelligence. But despite my doubts, I jumped in.

 When I first tried Visual Studio Code (VS Code), I was looking for something lightweight but still powerful enough to handle various programming languages—especially JavaScript, Python, and TypeScript.

-Right from the start, it impressed me with its clean interface and speed.
+Being the category leader on G2's text editor grid, it impressed me with its clean interface and speed.
 It's a fast-loading, nimble tool that doesn't bog down my machine, which is a breath of fresh air compared to the heavyweight IDEs I’ve used in the past.

 What I love most is IntelliSense.
 It’s like having a built-in assistant who’s always ready to offer function suggestions, method signatures, and even hints about what I might want to write next based on the code context.
 This has saved me so much time.